vuejs/docs/src/guide/introduction.md

 The easiest way to try out Vue.js is using the [Hello World example](https://codepen.io/team/Vue/pen/KKpRVpx).
 Feel free to open it in another tab and follow along as we go through some basic examples.

 The [Installation](installation.md) page provides more options of installing Vue.
-Note: We **do not** recommend that beginners start with `vue-cli`, especially if you are not yet familiar with Node.js-based build tools.
+Note: We <b>do not</b> recommend that beginners start with `vue-cli`, especially if you are not yet familiar with Node.js-based build tools.

 ## Declarative Rendering